kubeshop/tracetest/examples/quick-start-opensearch-nodejs/readme.md

 The `docker-compose.yaml` in the `tracetest` directory is configured with four services.

 - **Postgres** - Postgres is a prerequisite for Tracetest to work.
 It stores trace data when running the trace-based tests.
-We're currently working on alternative databases.
-Stay tuned for more about that!
 - [**OpenTelemetry Collector**](https://opentelemetry.io/docs/collector/) - A vendor-agnostic implementation of how to receive, process and export telemetry data.
 - [**OpenSearch**](https://opensearch.org/) - Data store and search engine.
 - [**Tracetest**](https://tracetest.io/) - Trace-based testing that generates end-to-end tests automatically from traces.